 The CDC recommends all sexually active women aged 25 and younger should be tested yearly for chlamydia.
 Testing is also recommended in women who are pregnant and in older women with a new partner or who are not in a mutually monogamous relationship.

 A urine sample is taken for testing.

 HIV: Numbers Diagnosed On The Decline, But Do You Know Your Status?

-8,328 women were diagnosed with HIV in 2014, down 40%, from the number diagnosed in 2005.
-Although African American women have achieved the largest decrease in diagnosis rate (down 42% from 2005) they are still disproportionately affected by HIV, representing six out of 10 new diagnoses in 2014.
+7,402 women were diagnosed with HIV in 2015, down 10% from the number diagnosed in 2014.
+Although African American women have achieved the largest decrease in diagnosis rate (down 42% from 2005) they are still disproportionately affected by HIV.

-The CDC estimates that more than 156,000 people infected with HIV are unaware of their infection.
+The CDC estimates that more than 157,000 people infected with HIV are unaware of their infection.
 Testing for HIV is quick and easy.
 HIV testing is available through your healthcare provider, medical center, some pharmacies, medical clinics, substance abuse treatment programs, hospitals, Title X Family Planning Clinics, as well as at many community-based organizations.
-A list of HIV testing sites based on your zip code is available here, or you can call 800-CDC-INFO (800-232-4636) for a list of free testing sites in your area.
+A list of HIV testing sites searchable by zip code is available on the CDC HIV testing information page, or you can call 800-CDC-INFO (800-232-4636) for a list of free testing sites in your area.
 Home testing kits are also available and this years National HIV Testing Day is on June 27th.